Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 These diets are made up of about 25% fat, 60% carbohydrate, and 15% protein.
 They encourage the intake of whole grains, fruits, vegetables, and essential fatty acids found in foods like olive oil and salmon.
 These diets are usually nutritionally balanced if the dieter eats a variety of foods from all categories.

 For example, Weight Watchers operates on a point system where foods get a number of points based on calorie, fiber, and fat content.
-Dieters get a specific amount of points they can use for the day.
+Dieters get a specific number of points they can use for the day.

 While it’s not encouraged, they may choose to spend most of their points on carbohydrates instead of balancing it out.
 This could lead to deficiencies in nutrients such as calcium, iron, and zinc.